B. M. Croker: Writing

 There are intimations of Gothic fiction in some of Croker's work.
-Her 1905 story "The Little Brass God", for example, involves a statue of Kali, described as a "goddess of destruction", who brings various misfortunes on the Anglo-Indians who possess it.
+Her 1905 story The Little Brass God, for example, involves a statue of Kali, described as a "goddess of destruction", who brings various misfortunes on the Anglo-Indians who possess it.
 The curse is dispelled when the statue is stolen from them and dropped down a well.

-Several of Croker's novels appeared in French, German, Hungarian and Norwegian translations.
-A volume of her ghost stories appeared at the turn of the millennium.
-Her story "To Let" (c.
-1896) was included in The Oxford Book of Victorian Ghost Stories.
-One of her novels set in Ireland, Terence (1899), was adapted for the stage and ran for two years in the United States.
+It has been claimed that her 1917 novel The Road to Mandalay, set in Burma, was the uncredited basis for the 1926 American silent film of the same name directed by Tod Browning, of which only a 35 min version has been restored.
+However, the similarities between the two works are less than striking and possibly coincidental.

+Several of Croker's novels appeared in German, Czech, French, Spanish, Hungarian, Swedish and Norwegian translations.
+She was the most published author in the popular German low-budget edition Engelhorns allgemeine Romanbibliothek (Engelhorn's general novel library, 1884–1930), with 31 of her novels and story collections published in German translations, ahead of German Richard Voss (25) and French Georges Ohnet (21).

 Croker had a wide literary acquaintance in London.
 Her novel Angel (1901) was dedicated to another novelist whose work centres on India: Alice Perrin.
 The author and academic Douglas Sladen went so far as to call her, with her "valued friends" Perrin and Flora Annie Steel, "three who have long divided the Indian Empire with Rudyard Kipling as a realm of fiction.
 Each in her own department is supreme."

+A volume of her ghost stories was edited by Richard Dalby at the turn of the millennium.
+Her story To Let (c.
+1893) was included in The Oxford Book of Victorian Ghost Stories.